How much capital do you need?90,000

 A purchase of receivables agreement (PORA) is not a loan.
 It's a financing agreement where we purchase a percentage of your future revenue.
 In exchange, you receive a lump sum of funds.
 Think of it as a cash advance on your business's future revenue.
 You can even request a change in payment deliveries if your revenue fluctuates.

-The funding amount you're approved for, minus the purchase fee.
+The funding amount you're approved for, prior to deducting the purchase fee.
 Also known as "purchase price."

 Future Receivables Purchased